LEELAKARTHIKEYAN/First-basic-app/README.md

 ## Assignment-2

-- I have created a login screen which has username and password input with a login button.
+I have created a login screen which has username and password input with a login button.

-- I will post the screenshots soon.
-- Having problem in expo app
+#### Screenshots

+- The login screen without any input :

+- The login screen with inputs :

+- After clicking the Login button :